 Wills declared invalid: A will is only valid if it is made legally and validly.
-According to the law, a will can be declared invalid if it does not meet the requirements of form and content.
+Under the law, a will can be declared invalid if it does not meet the requirements of form and content.
 For example, if the will is not notarized, there are no witnesses (if necessary), or the testator does not have full civil capacity at the time of making the will, the will can be considered invalid.
 When a will is invalid, the assets will be distributed according to the law of inheritance, instead of according to the wishes in the will.

 There are many complex legal situations that can affect the execution of a will.

 Although a will is an effective tool to express the wishes of the deceased, it must be made legally and clearly.
-Failure to divide assets according to the will often occurs due to legal factors or disagreements between the parties involved.
+The inability to divide assets according to the will often occurs due to legal factors or disagreements between the parties involved.
 Therefore, when making a will, careful legal advice is needed to avoid unnecessary risks.

 Source: https://vtcnews.vn/khi-nao-khong-the-chia-tai-san-theo-di-chuc-cua-cha-me-de-lai-ar903024.html